10 tips to win more prizes on Instagram

-7. Enter as late as you dare!

 With Instagram, Twitter and Pinterest competitions, entries should be public so promoters can track them.
 That means other compers can easily follow your every move, waiting to copy you!
-Get organised and save a list of clickable links to competitions in date order, or use an app like Latergramme to schedule posts (this won’t post automatically, but reminds you to do it!).
+Get organised and save a list of clickable links to competitions in date order, or use an app like Later to schedule posts (this won’t post automatically, but reminds you to do it!).
 Entering Instagram comps at the last minute gives your stalkers no time to organise an entry of their own, and also means your entry will have prime position at the top of the recent search results…

 8. Use Twitter and Google to find low entry Instagram competitions

 Most companies tweet about their Instagram accounts, or automatically tweet their Instagram content.
-Use Twitter advanced search at www.twitter.com/search-advanced – try combining Instagram with words like win, share, regram, upload, competition, or prize.
-When you get the results, make sure to select Live (or All tweets on the mobile app) to see all recent tweets.
+Use Twitter advanced search at www.twitter.com/search-advanced – try combining Instagram with words like win, share, upload, story, competition, or prize.
+When you get the results, make sure to select Latest to see the most recent tweets.
 Save the search by clicking More Options > Save Search and you can choose it as an option any time you start typing in the Twitter search box.
 Tweetdeck is also a great tool for multiple searches.
 Use Google search too, and tailor it to look for the same word combinations.

 9. Check out the competition

-The owners of the page rewrote this as: ## 10 tips to win more prizes on Instagram